-Table 2: Summary of the three parts of the EMBARC definition for bronchiectasis exacerbations
+Table 2: Summary of the three parts of the EMBARC definition for bronchiectasis exacerbations is not met then the exacerbation is counted as a single continuous event.

 Criteria for the EMBARC definition The EMBARC definition consists of three parts which must all be satisfied for a fully qualifying exacerbation.
-If only two of the three parts of the definition are met, then it will be defined as a partially qualifying exacerbation (PQE).
+If part 3 is met with either part 1 or part 2 it is defined as a partially qualifying exacerbation (PQE).
 Part 1- Symptoms Patient must present with deterioration in 3 or more of the 6 following symptoms: 1.
 Cough 2.
 Sputum volume and/or Consistency 3.
 Sputum purulence 4.
 Breathlessness and/or Exercise tolerance 5.
 Fatigue and/or Malaise 6.
 Haemoptysis Part 2- Time Symptoms must be present for at least 48 hours.
 Part 3- Treatment A change in bronchiectasis treatment not limited to antibiotics.
 For separate exacerbations there must be an unequivocal resolution of symptoms from the first event and >14 days to the commencement of a subsequent event.
-If this criterion is not met then the exacerbation is counted as a single continuous event.
+If this criterion